 Mentor / Tutor / Lecturer

 In 2018, the Australasian Horror Writers Association invited applications from AHWA members for its 2018 Mentorship Program.
-THREE new mentorships are available with award-winning writers Alan Baxter, Kaaron Warren, and myself.
-We will work one-on-one with successful mentees to offer advice and guidance on a selected work.
-Run over a three-month period from August to December 2018, successful mentees will be entitled to 10–15 hours of mentoring, which includes reading time for the materials submitted.
-Applications close on 31 July 2018.
+Mentorships were available with award-winning writers Alan Baxter, Kaaron Warren, Paul Mannering and myself.
+We worked work one-on-one with successful mentees to offer advice and guidance on a selected work.
+Run over a three-month period from August to December 2018, successful mentees received 10–15 hours of mentoring.
+I mentored Natalie Satakovski and we focused on the techniques of writing short fiction.

 On Saturday July 21st 2018, I was a guest speaker/tutor at the inaugural Fernglen Writers’ Retreat Weekend, organised by writer and editor Louise Zedda-Sampson.